klaviyo/klaviyo-swift-sdk/README.md

     }
     ```
   * A real device's push notification token.
 This can be printed out to the console from the `didRegisterForRemoteNotificationsWithDeviceToken` method in `AppDelegate`.
-  * Once we have these three things we can then use the push notifications tester and send a local push notification to make sure that everything was set up correctly.
+  * Once you have these three things, you can then use the push notifications tester and send a local push notification to make sure that everything was set up correctly.

 #### Deep Linking

 >  ℹ️  Your app needs to use version 1.7.2 at a minimum in order for the below steps to work.

-There are two use cases for deep linking that can be relevant here:

-1. When you push a notification to your app with a deep link.
-2. Any other cases where you may want to deep link into your app via SMS, email, web browser etc.
+[Deep Links](https://help.klaviyo.com/hc/en-us/articles/14750403974043) allow you to navigate to a particular page within your app in response to the user opening a push notification.

-In order for deep linking to work, there are a few configurations that are needed and these are no different from what are required for handling deep linking in general and [Apple documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) on this can be followed in conjunction with the steps highlighted here:
+You need to configure deep links in your app for them to work.
+The configuration process for Klaviyo is no different from what is required for handling deep linking in general,
+so you can follow the [Apple documentation](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app) for deep linking in conjunction
+with the steps outlined here.

+You have two options for implementing deep links: URL schemes and Universal Links.

 ##### Option 1: URI Schemes